-In the early years of the classical world Egypt gets all the love—but they weren’t the only game in town.
-From 3000 to 1200 B.C., the Cycladic, Minoan and Mycenaean civilizations developed on the coasts of the Aegean Sea.
+When talking ancient history, Egypt gets all the love—but they weren’t the only game in town.
+From 3000 to 1200 BCE, the Cycladic, Minoan and Mycenaean civilizations developed on the coasts of the Aegean Sea.

-The art of the Aegean cultures provide our best glimpse into what seems to be a vibrant world of seafaring trade, snake wielding goddesses & boxing children.
-Many of the stories told in Greek mythology — Theseus and his minotaur, the Trojan horse and the fall of Troy, may have originated in the tangled walls of the King Minos’s labyrinthine palace & frescos of women dancing with the bulls.
+The art of the Aegean cultures is a glimpse into their vibrant world of seafaring trade, snake wielding goddesses & boxing children.
+Many of the stories told in Greek mythology, like Theseus and his minotaur, or the Trojan horse and the fall of Troy, originated in the tangled walls of King Minos’s labyrinthine palace & frescos of women dancing with the bulls.

 Reed Enger, "Aegean Civilizations, The lost faces of the ancient world," in Obelisk Art History, Published February 09, 2016; last modified November 06, 2022, http://arthistoryproject.com/timeline/the-ancient-world/aegean-civilizations/.